nuxy/nodejs-restful-jsonapi-seed/README.md

     Usage: seed-cli [options]

     Options:
-      --create [project-name]  Create a new seed project --build                  Compile sources (using Babel) to a distribution --start                  Launch a single server from a compiled distribution --deploy                 Launch a server cluster from a compiled distribution --watch                  Launch the server (development mode)
+      --create [project-name]  Create a new seed example project --build                  Transpile ES6 sources (using Babel) to a distribution --start                  Launch a single server instance from a transpiled distribution --deploy                 Launch a server cluster from a transpiled distribution --watch                  Launch the server (development mode)
       --lint                   Run ESLint on project sources
       --test                   Run Mocha integration tests